 The candidate must sign and date the statement before it is filed.
 All statements are confidential until the expiration of the filing deadline.
-The candidate is required to pay the estimated cost of the statement and sign a Deposit Agreement at the time the statement is filed.
-When the statement is filed, a copy of the signed statement and the signed Deposit Agreement will be given to the candidate. § 13311
+The candidate is required to pay for the statement at the time of filing.
+A copy of the signed statement and the Candidate's Statement Agreement form will be given to the candidate. § 13311

 The statement must be filed at the same time that the Declaration of Candidacy is filed.
-The statement may be withdrawn, but not changed, during the period for filing nomination documents and until 5:00 p.m. of the next working day after the close of the nomination period, August 10, 2018. § 13307(a)(2)
+The statement may be withdrawn, but not changed, during the period for filing nomination documents and until 5:00 p.m. of the next working day after the close of the nomination period, August 10, 2020. § 13307(a)(2)(3)

 NOTE: A nomination period may be extended because an incumbent, eligible to be elected, failed to file a Declaration of Candidacy.
-Candidates' Statements for that particular office filed by either candidate prior to the 88th day before the election or during the extended period, may be withdrawn, but not changed, until August 16, 2018, 5:00 p.m.
+Candidates' Statements for that particular office filed by either candidate prior to the 88th day before the election or during the extended period, may be withdrawn, but not changed, until August 13, 2020, 5:00 p.m. § 8022